-Another reason to consider this card is that the signup bonus of 80,000 Ultimate Rewards points is worth $1,000 in award travel.
-For non-travel rewards, the bonus points are worth $800.
-This is the most valuable Chase credit card signup bonus.
+Another reason to consider this card is that the signup bonus of 100,000 Ultimate Rewards points is worth $1,250 in award travel after you spend $15,000 on purchases in the first 3 months from account opening.
+This is the most valuable Chase business credit card signup bonus.

 One unique card benefit is $600 cell phone protection.
-Pay your phone bill with the Ink Business Preferred℠ Credit Card and you can qualify for this free coverage.
+Pay your phone bill with the Ink Business Preferred® Credit Card and you can qualify for this free coverage.

 A Quick Note About Chase 5/24

 Before you apply for any Chase Ink credit card, make sure you don’t fall prey to the Chase 5/24 rule.
 If you have five new credit cards as the primary or secondary user in the past 24 months, Chase will decline your application.
 In some cases, business credit card applications do not count towards the 5 card limit.

 The information for the Ink Business Cash℠ Credit Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 The Chase Ink Business Cash is pretty impressive for not having an annual fee.
 It offers tiered purchase rewards of either 5% or 2% back on select bonus categories.
 As a real estate agent, you will find these bonus points useful.